 Program questions: Email PHA.

 The award supports innovative PH research that might not otherwise be explored without PHA funding.
 Projects may introduce new scientific or medical paradigms, challenge current thinking or explore problems from new perspectives.
-The grant provides up to $60,000 per year for two years.
-Grant applications for 2025 are closed.
+The letter of intent/application process for 2026 is closed, except for those invited to apply.

 Grant term: Two years.